abhishekkumar269/web-scraping-portfolio/Exposure_Basketball/README.md

 ---

 ## ⚙️ Features
-    - Scrapes live NSE stock data.
+    - Extracts business/job listings with details like name, location, and rating.
-    - Stores data in **CSV/JSON** for easy analysis.
+    - Handles pagination and dynamic loading smoothly.
-    - Generates logs for tracking scraping activity.
+    - Saves output in **CSV/Excel** format.
-    - Lightweight and easy to run.
+    - Includes detailed error-handling and logging.
-    - Includes a **requirements.txt** for quick setup.
+    - Built with flexibility to scale for large datasets.
 ---

 ## 🚀 How to Run